Yorick-Lok/RDW-API/README.md

 # Step 4 (Finished)
 Filter out the unnecessary things from the API.

-# Step 5
+# Step 5 (Finished)
-Add a customizable filter
+Add a filter with a couple of choices for the user to select the statistics they'd like to view.